openebs/openebs/ROADMAP.md

 - Backlogs
   - Shared VG for LVM Local PV.

-## Backlogs in-progress (under active development)
+## Backlogs in-progress (under active development
-  - Removal of iSCSI support from Mayastor, NVMe is the only supported protocol.
-  - On manual deletion of a Mayastor PV having Reclaim policy set to "Retain", the related Mayastor resources need to be cleaned up.
-  - High availability support for Mayastor nexus (target), ability to spin up on-demand replacement target for a Mayastor volume.
-  - Faster rebuild of volume replicas using log-based technique.
+  - New set of items to be updated Feb 2024

 ## Backlogs (near-term)
   - Support for hot upgrade, business continuity with no downtime.